textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 # create an instance of the API class
 api_instance = TextMagic.TextMagicApi(TextMagic.ApiClient(configuration))
-country = '\"US\"' # str | Two-letter ISO country ID.
+country = '\"US\"' # str | The 2-letter ISO country ID.
 If not specified, it returns all the available sender settings. (optional)

 try:
     # Get available sender settings